 otherwise – as soon as practicable before the change takes effect.

-A notice under subsection (1) or (3) must be provided to the National VET Regulator in writing or electronically.
+A notice under subsection (1) or (3) must be provided to the Council in writing or electronically.

-After giving notice under subsection (1) or (3) an NVR registered training organisation must provide any further information relating to the notice as soon as practicable, if requested by the National VET Regulator.
+After giving notice under subsection (1) or (3) a WA registered provider must provide any further information relating to the notice as soon as practicable, if requested by the Council.

 17 Third party arrangements

-An NVR registered training organisation must ensure that where services are delivered by a third party on the organisation’s behalf, the provision of the services is governed by a written agreement that:
+A WA registered provider must ensure that where services are delivered by a third party on the provider’s behalf, the provision of the services is governed by a written agreement that:

-is entered into by the organisation and third party as soon as reasonably practicable prior to the third party delivering any of the services set out in the agreement;
+is entered into by the provider and third party as soon as reasonably practicable prior to the third party delivering any of the services set out in the agreement;

-requires the third party to cooperate with the National VET Regulator where the Regulator conducts any audit of the NVR registered training organisation’s operations;
+requires the third party to cooperate with the Council where the Council conducts any inquiry under section 58D of the Act into the WA registered provider’s operations;

-requires the third party to provide accurate responses to requests for information from the Regulator relevant to the third party’s delivery of the services;
+requires the third party to provide accurate responses to requests for information from the Council relevant to the third party’s delivery of the services;

 prohibits the third party from: